LeandroOliveiraVS/Automate-Google-Sheets/readme.md

 - Git installed (`sudo apt-get install git`).
 - Access to a GitHub account for version control.
 - Basic knowledge of terminal commands.
+- Credentials from Google Sheets API on folder 'credentials'

 ## Installation and Configuration Steps